 - Currently enrolled students may view their unofficial transcript by visiting the student portal at https://myevms.evms.edu.

 Veterans Access, Choice, and Accountability Act of 2014

 U.S. Code, 38 U.S.C.367(c)

-- A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
-Bill – Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in Virginia while attending a school located in Virginia (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more.
+• A veteran using educational assistance under either Chapter 30 (Montgomery G.I.
+Bill –Active Duty Program) or Chapter 33 (Post-9/11 G.I.
+Bill), of Title 38, United States Code, who lives in the Commonwealth of Virginia while attending a school located in the Commonwealth of Virginia (regardless of their formal state of residence).

-- Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Virginia while attending a school located in Virginia (regardless of his/her formal State of residence).
+• A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9) who lives in the Commonwealth of Virginia while attending a school located in the Commonwealth of Virginia (regardless of their formal state of residence).